RasaHQ/rasa/docs/tutorial_basics.rst

 .. code-block:: bash

-   make train-nlu
+   python -m rasa_nlu.train -c nlu_config.yml --data data/nlu_data.md -o models
+   --fixed_model_name nlu --project current --verbose

 to train our NLU model.
 A new directory ``models/current/nlu`` should have been created containing the NLU model.
-Note that ``current`` stands for project name, since this is specified in the train command in the Makefile.
+Note that ``current`` stands for project name, since this is specified in the train command.

 .. note::